akuklev/HOCC/README.md

 notions of extreme importance have been described as domain-specific type theories, namely the Grothendieck-Maltsiniotis [weak ω-categories](https://arxiv.org/abs/1706.02866) [Finster-Mimram207] and [virtual equipments](https://arxiv.org/abs/2210.08663) [New-Licata2022].
-HOTT has to be extended to enable handling of such domain-specific type theories as internal objects.
+HOTT has to be extended to enable the handling of such domain-specific type theories as internal objects.
 Optimally, it should also be able to capture its own syntax as an inductive type internally, which is known under the slogan [“Type Theory should eat itself”](https://homotopytypetheory.org/2014/03/03/hott-should-eat-itself/).

-Proof assistants should also be able to handle metamathematical proofs which are carried out by structural indution over formulaev and derivations of theories being studied.
+Proof assistants should also be able to handle metamathematical proofs which are carried out by structural induction over formulae and derivations of theories being studied.
 Thus, those formulae and derivations have to be expressable as inductive types.

-The language of proof terms in any first-order theory is already too complex to be naturally expressable by means of basic inductive types.
+The language of proof terms in any first-order theory is already too complex to be naturally expressable with basic inductive types.
 The language of _formulae_ of single-sorted first-order theories can be expressed as an inductive type family `Formula(\n : Nat)`, where `n` is the number of free variables.
 However, it would be useful if the index is not just a type, but an inductively generated direct category `Δ⁺`, as it would greatly simplify the management of variables [McBride2021].
-For a single-sorted theory, we should have `Formula(\n : Δ⁺)`, for a a multi-sorted first-order theory, one needs the type family `Formula(\context : Δ⁺[S])`, where `S` is the type of sorts.
+For a single-sorted theory, we should have `Formula(\n : Δ⁺)`, for a multi-sorted first-order theory, one needs the type family `Formula(\context : Δ⁺[S])`, where `S` is the type of sorts.
 The language of proof terms needs to be indexed over both contexts (or just the number of free variables in single-sorted case) and formulae they prove:
 `ProofTerm(\ctx : Δ⁺[S], \statement : Formula(ctx))`.
 Now assume we want